Nordix/nfqueue-loadbalancer/fragtrack.md

 <img src="fragtrack.svg" alt="Fragment track table" width="80%" />

 The key is the tuple `{source, dest, fragid}`.
 This is the same, and unique, for all fragments of a packet.
+The FragData `state` can be;

+* Hash valid - We have seen the first fragment
+* Storing fragments - We have not seen the first fragment
+* Poisoned - We have lost a fragment (or something worse)

 ### Pools